 Information Management, and two-year programs in allied health fields, Geographic

-Information Systems (GIS), multimedia, business, animal health technology, American
+Information Systems (GIS), multimedia, business, Veterinary Technology, American Sign

-Sign Language, hospitality, culinary arts, fashion, architecture, interior design
+Language, hospitality, culinary arts, fashion, architecture, interior design and more.

-and more.
-Situated in the center of San Diego, the college’s small classes, outstanding
+Situated in the center of San Diego, the college’s small classes, outstanding faculty,

-faculty, and reputation for quality offer an unparalleled academic experience.
-As
+and reputation for quality offer an unparalleled academic experience.
+As a Hispanic

-a Hispanic Serving Institution, Mesa College is committed to becoming the leading
+Serving Institution, Mesa College is committed to becoming the leading college of

 students, and more than 2,400 veterans and their families. www.sdmesa.edu.